near/NEPs/proposals/0000-template.md

 # Drawbacks
 [drawbacks]: #drawbacks

-TBD
+- In the current proposal, we do not allow the contract to hold a number of polls.
+This reduces the complexity of the contract and makes it easier to implement.
+However, it can be argued that having multiple polls in one place allows people to easily view and vote on different polls at the same time, which is better for governance purposes.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-- In the current proposal, we allow the contract to hold a number of polls.
-This is partly due to the constraint imposed by the lockup contract that we will deploy in the beginning of mainnet, but it also makes sense from a governance point of view -- there is a central place for the community to vote on different things, rather than spreading too thin across multiple different contracts, potentially one per poll.
-On the other hand, the tradeoff is that this contract might grow too large if there are a lot of polls going on at the same time.
+-  In the current design, the weight on each vote is exactly the amount of stake allocated for this vote, which is very straightforward.
+We can consider some alternatives like quadratic voting which might be better in terms of expressing preferences.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- For polls that are already finished, how long should we keep them?
+- After the poll is finished, how long should we keep them?
 - When the state of the contract is large (a lot of proposals), it is possible that `resolve` will not be able to finish in one function call due to gas limit.